Everything you need to know about data collection

 By the way, why are you suddenly hearing about these third-party cookies?
 As it happens, the impact on users’ privacy has been the subject of much debate recently.
 Critics accuse these uses of data collection without the consent of users.
 Which is an alarming subject, needless to say.

-In response to these concerns, many browsers have decided to restrict third-party cookies.
+Faced with these concerns, many browsers have decided to limit third-party cookies.
+This is the case with Firefox and Safari.
 New regulations, such as the RGPD in Europe, have been put in place to ensure that users are better informed about this rather unusual data collection.

-So, in order to respect the privacy of their users, many advertisers have started to turn to other types of cookies.
-Like the first-party and zero-party cookies that you are now familiar with, which are less intrusive (while offering more qualified advertising targeting).
+So, in order to respect the privacy of their users, many advertisers have started to turn to other types of data.
+Like the first-party and zero-party data you are now familiar with, which are less intrusive (while offering more qualified advertising targeting).

 What are the developments and how to anticipate them?

 The question of the disappearance of third-party cookies is not new.
 Let’s just say that it was highlighted by Google’s latest intervention on the subject.
-Indeed, several browsers such as Safari, Firefox and Tor have already taken the plunge.
-Google is therefore aligning itself with the competition by scheduling the deletion of third-party cookies from its search engine.
+A number of browsers such as Safari, Firefox and Tor have already taken the plunge.
+Google, for its part, has chosen to maintain third-party cookies in Chrome, allowing users to decide whether or not to activate them.

 Conquering zero party data